mac

 • Crude ash 0.5%

-Our Mono range for dogs and cats offers a versatile selection of grain-free dry and wet food made from just one animal protein source, complemented by added vitamins, herbs, and healthy fats.
-This makes our products especially suitable for sensitive pets.
+Our Monorange for dogs and cats offers a diverse selection of grain-free dry and wet food for both animals, made from a single animal protein source and enriched with vitamins, herbs, and healthy fats.
+This makes the products particularly suitable for sensitive animals.

-Unsure whether your four-legged friend has an allergy or intolerance?
-On our blog, we explain the difference and what you need to keep in mind when conducting an elimination diet.
+Are you unsure whether your four-legged friend has an intolerance?
+On our blog , we explain the difference and what you need to pay attention to if you want to find out what your pet is sensitive to.